pikelang/Pike/src/code/README.txt

 	Useful to add startup code.

 int ENTRY_PROLOGUE_SIZE
-	Size (in opcodes) of the prologue to be skipped if tail-recursing.
+	Size (in opcodes) of the prologue inserted by INS_ENTRY, which should be skipped e.g. when tail recursing.

 void RELOCATE_program(struct program *p, PIKE_OPCODE_T *new);
 	Relocate the copy of 'p'->program at 'new' to be able